dylduhamel/daemons/filemonitor/README.md

 # filemonitor Daemon

-FileMonitor is a Linux daemon designed to monitor specified files for changes, including when they are opened, written to, moved, or closed.
+filemonitor is a Linux daemon designed to monitor specified files for changes, including when they are opened, written to, moved, or closed.
 Upon detecting any of these events, filemonitor sends a desktop notification in real time.

 ## Compilation
 You can sumply run `make` to compile the daemon